Thursday, October 23

 Gigi Moss

 Walking into Galerie Bucholz, a single window filters a small amount of natural light into the room.
 The photos of Alix Cléo Roubaud are small, even in the delicate glass framing them, they take up little more space than a sheet of copy paper.
-Laterally displayed at eye level, they invite the viewer into their personal space to study.
-In this strangely liminal gallery I feel as if I have stumbled upon an empty or abandoned office space, cold white walls and dark grey carpet are illuminated only by stark LED lighting.
-This environment engages the ephemeral quality of Roubaud’s work.
-Entirely shot in the bedroom of her Paris apartment, a deeply personal space in contrast to the sterility of the gallery.
-In this space there are no distractions, the viewer must concentrate on the images and the feelings they stir.
-In her diaristic work, a documentation of life in this one space, the interactions and relationships fill these images with a solemn sentimentality.
-The bedroom becomes an embodiment of her consciousness as it transforms in different photos - some very grounded in the physical space and others where the room disappears and the only backdrop is negative space.
-Her work feels like trying to recall a memory.
-The longer I observe, the more her memories bleed into my memories, all harsh edges and borders are dissolved.
+Laterally displayed at eye level, they invite the viewer to examine up close.
+In this gallery stark LED lights against cold white walls and dark grey carpet create a strange liminal space, as though I have stumbled upon an empty or abandoned office space.
+The environment highlights the haunting quality very present in some of Roubaud’s photos, and juxtaposes the emotion and sentimentality in the others.
+One of the throughlines of this body of work is that all the images have been shot in the bedroom of her Paris apartment, then developed in the bathroom.
+Her bedroom, a deeply personal space in contrast to the sterility of the gallery, becomes an embodiment of her consciousness as the room transforms in each image - some very grounded in the physical space and others where the room disappears completely and the subject rests against the white of the paper in no environment at all.
+In this gallery there are no distractions, the viewer must concentrate on the images and the feelings they stir.
+The softness and ambiguity in her images evokes feelings of familiarity and memory while staying inventive and curious.
+In her diaristic work, a documentation of life in this one space, the images act as representations of memory as it transforms with time.

 Formal Wear by Diane Simpson

-Walking into the winding maze created by Diane Simpson, viewers encounter a series of sculptures that blur the boundaries between the two-dimensional plane and three-dimensional space.
-Constructed from corrugated board, fiberboard, aluminum, brass, linoleum, and galvanized steel, these forms shift under changing viewpoints, generating a dynamic sense of disorientation.
-Each angle reveals a new composition — a geometry that feels at once architectural and domestic, familiar yet estranged.
-In this tension between deconstruction and material familiarity, Simpson evokes fragments of everyday life where the body invisibly dwells.
+Walking into Diane Simpson’s exhibition, viewers encounter a series of sculptures that blur the boundaries between the two-dimensional planes and three-dimensional space.
+Constructed from corrugated board, fiberboard, aluminum, brass, linoleum, and galvanized steel, these forms shift under changing viewpoints, generating a sense of disorientation.
+The material qualities recall everyday life and domestic contexts, yet the geometric abstraction disrupts direct recognition— a chair’s slats spiral like a vanishing staircase, a column stands wide yet impossibly thin.
+This tension between familiarity and estrangement highlights Simpson’s interest in how utilitarian materials can be reorganized into new architectural forms.

-This sequence offers a subtle revelation: as viewers move from the gallery’s upper floor to the lower one, they trace the transformation of clothing into form, and function into abstraction.
-The realization of the body’s absence becomes central — its ghostly presence implied through the negative space between metal and board.
-Simpson presents an original and inspiring reimagining of how the overlooked structures of daily life and wears shape both form and identity.
+Moving between floors, viewers trace the transformation of pattern into geometry, and garment into architecture.
+The human body itself is absent, but its implied presence emerges through the negative space of sculptures.
+Simpson presents an original and inspiring reimagining of how the overlooked structures of daily life and wears shape identity.

 Underskirt, 1986